 Situated in one of the most scenic areas on the Oregon coast, Sunset Bay State Park features beautiful sandy beaches protected by towering sea cliffs.
 Only a short walk from the beach, the campground has sites for tent camping and RV's, as well as cozy and comfortable yurts.
 Day-use and picnic facilities are located along the bay to allow easy access for beachcombing, fishing, swimming, and boating.

-A public golf course is located next to the park and the nearby fishing village of Charleston provides opportunities for crabbing, clamming and fishing.
-In fact, there are plenty of secret treasures in the Sunset Bay area.
+A public golf course is located next to the park, and the nearby fishing village of Charleston provides opportunities for crabbing, clamming and fishing.

 Commercial and recreational use of radio controlled aircraft, unmanned aircraft - "drones", quad-copters' and similar are prohibited at Sunset Bay, Norton Gulch, Shore Acres, and Cape Arago.